chriswebb09/chriswebb09.github.io/_posts/2017-03-27-caching-data-from-network.md

 func downloadImage(url: URL, completion: @escaping (UIImage?) -> Void)
 {% endhighlight %}

-This function takes in an URL and returns a UIImage in the completion.
-We need to get the string format for our URL which we can do using url.absoluteString and then casting it type NSString.
-Let’s check to see whether our image exists in the cache with the following bit of code.
+This function takes in a URL and returns a UIImage in the completion.
+We need to get the string format for our URL which we can do using url.absoluteString and then casting it to type NSString.
+Let’s check to see whether our image exists in the cache with the following bit of code:

 {% highlight swift linenos %}
   if let cachedImage = imageCache.object(forKey: url.absoluteString as NSString) {